John Winthrop: Life in England

 John Winthrop was born on January 12, 1587/8 to Adam and Anne (née Browne) Winthrop in Edwardstone, Suffolk, England.
 His birth was recorded in the parish register at Groton.
 His father's family had been successful in the textile business, and his father was a lawyer and prosperous landowner with several properties in Suffolk.
 His mother's family was also well-to-do, with properties in Suffolk and Essex.
-When Winthrop was young, his father became a director at Trinity College, Cambridge.
+In 1592, Winthrop's father was appointed as auditor at Trinity College, Cambridge.
 Winthrop's uncle John (Adam's brother) immigrated to Ireland, and the Winthrop family took up residence at Groton Manor.

 Winthrop was first tutored at home by John Chaplin and was assumed to have attended grammar school at Bury St. Edmunds.
 He was also regularly exposed to religious discussions between his father and clergymen, and thus came to a deep understanding of theology at an early age.
 He was admitted to Trinity College in December 1602, matriculating at the university a few months later.
 Among the students with whom he would have interacted were John Cotton and John Wheelwright, two men who also had important roles in New England.
 He was a close childhood and university friend of William Spring, later a Puritan Member of Parliament with whom he corresponded for the rest of his life.
 The teenage Winthrop admitted in his diary of the time to "lusts ... so masterly as no good could fasten upon me."
 Biographer Francis Bremer suggests that Winthrop's need to control his baser impulses may have prompted him to leave school early and marry at an unusually early age.

 In 1604, Winthrop journeyed to Great Stambridge in Essex with a friend.
 They stayed at the home of a family friend, and Winthrop was favorably impressed with their daughter Mary Forth.
 He left Trinity College to marry her on April 16, 1605, at Great Stambridge.
 Mary bore him five children, of whom only three survived to adulthood.
 The oldest of their children was John Winthrop the Younger, who became a governor and magistrate of Connecticut Colony.
 Their last two children, both girls, died not long after birth, and Mary died in 1615 from complications of the last birth.
 The couple spent most of their time at Great Stambridge, living on the Forth estate.
 In 1613, Adam Winthrop transferred the family holdings in Groton to Winthrop, who then became Lord of the Manor at Groton.